profsmith89/ctps/_sources/chap01.md

 To answer this question, you need to understand what it means to have the Python interpreter in interactive mode.
 In this mode, the interpreter becomes a great way to test little pieces of code.
 It's like asking the actors in the theater to run through just a small piece of a theatrical script, during which we expect our actors to jump into and then out of character.
 When the interpreter jumps "out of character" (i.e., after it finishes whatever we asked it to do), it will print the result of its last computation.
 This is why it printed the first line after we asked it to execute `my_open_book.readline()`; it's the result of executing `readline` in the context of `my_open_book`.

 When it comes to showtime, however, we want a different behavior: the actors should stay on script and do only what's in the script.
 Showtime begins when we click our IDE's Run button.
 The showtime run of `seuss.py` printed nothing because *we didn't tell the Python interpreter to print anything*.
 In particular, the script's last command told the interpreter to read a line from a file; it was to do nothing else.
 If we want the interpreter to print the line it read, we must tell it explicitly to do this.
-It's like the difference between asking a human actor to read a line in a book while onstage versus read a line in a book and say it out loud.
+It's like the difference between asking a human actor to read a book versus read a book out loud.

 ## Printing to the console pane